multipages/multipages/README.md

         `-- index.njk
 ```

-The Multipages Plugin will request the correspondent **data** file from the interface of plugin,
-in there you can require it and return, then, the plugin will throughout the array of datas
-and generate all `@product` pages, see below the result and then an example of **data** file.
+The Multipages Plugin will request the correspondent **data** file from the interface of plugin, in there you can require it and return, then, the plugin will throughout the array of datas and will generate all `@product` pages, see below the result:

-:red_circle: Look the `@` at the beginning in product folder, that's necessary to MultiPages create the routes and generate final folders
+:red_circle: _Look the `@` at the beginning in product folder, that's necessary to MultiPages create the routes and generate final folders_

 ```
 dist